swiftlang/swift-experimental-string-processing/Documentation/Evolution/StringProcessingAlgorithms.md

 #### First range

+We propose a generic collection algorithm for finding the first range of a given subsequence:

 ```swift
 extension Collection where Element: Equatable {
     /// Finds and returns the range of the first occurrence of a given sequence